 Full accounts of the years when Sue represented GB can be found here:

 The squad was cut down to a small number of rowers very early in the 1976 season because it was Olympic year and so the standard was expected to be higher, and also because the game were in Montreal so it was very expensive for European countries to attend.

 “I went back to my club and had the time of my life,” Sue says.
 “We had a really good four of other internationals – me, Rosie Clugston, and Chris Grimes from Civil Service, and then Jean Guppy chose to come and row with us because there wasn’t anyone else at of that standard at Stuart Ladies where she had been a member.
 We went round all the regattas and won them all, usually having a really close final against Derby RC in the four.
 Jean and I also raced in a pair a lot.
 We had an absolutely whale of a time and learned loads, so I don’t regret that for a minute actually.
 And we rowed for England in the four that year – so I finally got there!”

-Sue’s 1977 GB coxed quad did compete at the early season international regattas in 1978, but they weren’t fast enough to be selected for the World Championships that year which were in New Zealand and so finance played quite an important part in the decision.
+Sue won the women’s pennant at the Scullers’ Head in April and then competed at the early season international regattas in 1978 in the quad she’d raced in the previous year, but they weren’t fast enough to be selected for the World Championships which were in New Zealand and so finance played quite an important part in the decision.
 It was not a year when crews were sent ‘for experience’.